turingschool-examples/jQuery-session/part-1-selectors/README.md

 ## Questions:
 1. How do you select a single element in jQuery?
 How does this differ from vanilla JS?
+Just use dollar sign.
+You could use .first() to select the first element.

 2. What does the jQuery function return?
 How is it similar or different from a DOM Element object?
+The jQuery function returns the jQuery object with all the methods we can use.
+A DOM Element object is an object that has methods as well.

 3. How can you select multiple elements with jQuery?

+Use the dollar sign and any elements that match the criteria will be selected.

 4. How can you select multiple elements with different IDs and classes in one selector expression?

+Add all classes or IDs you want to select, separated with commas.

 5. What are the different ways of chaining selectors?

+You can chain with spaces or periods, same as CSS.

 6. How do you select elements based on different attributes?

+You can use brackets to select attributes

 7. How do you select a checkbox based on its state?

+Use the prop() method to see if a checkbox is checked.
+Or you can use the :checked selector.

 ## Exercises: